lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

 If two open Lines are given, Blender won't determine which of them is the vector, and will then show you an error message,
 "\ ``You have to select a string of connected vertices too`` ".
-You need to select all of the profile vertices that will participate in the :guilabel:`Screw` Tool operation; if they are not properly selected, Blender will also show you the same message.
+You need to select all of the profile vertices that will participate in the *Screw* Tool operation; if they are not properly selected, Blender will also show you the same message.

-Note that the open line is always extruded, so if you only use it to "guide" the screw, you will have to delete it after the tool completion (use linked-selection, :kbd:`ctrl-L`, to select the whole extrusion of the open line).
+Note that the open line is always extruded, so if you only use it to "guide" the screw, you will have to delete it after the tool completion (use linked-selection, :kbd:`Ctrl-L`, to select the whole extrusion of the open line).

 If there is any problem with the selection or profiles, the tool will warn you with the error message: